MicrosoftDocs/azure-devops-docs/docs/accounts/rename-team-project.md

 ## Let your team know what they have to do

-Now that you've renamed your team project, your team will need to restart their clients and perform additional actions based on the features they use.
+Now that you've renamed your team project, your team must restart their clients and perform additional actions based on the features they use.

 <a id="restarting-clients"></a>
 ### Restart your clients